Rules and information about EBOPRAS Examination

 The European Board Examination in Plastic Surgery is organised by the EBOPRAS examination committee and is intended both as a quality mark, and to help in the harmonisation of standards in EU and UEMS member countries.
 Passing the EBOPRAS Examination does not give a right to work in a member country of the UEMS.
 Such rights are granted by the National Authority in each country.

 The European Board Examination in Plastic Surgery was first held in Brussels in 1994.
-It is organised by the EBOPRAS Examination Committee.

 Eligibility for the EBOPRAS exam

 The examination consists of two parts (Part 1 and Part 2)

 - Be either a specialist in Plastic Surgery registered by the relevant national authority in a UEMS (associate) member country, or